phkaeser/wlmaker/doc/ROADMAP.md

   * [done] Add an argument to require `Logo` for key bindings when running under Wayland or X11 backend.
   * Add menu option to add, respectively remove workspace.
   * Add desktop entry and logo for wlmeyes.
+  * Change drag-move to use 'Alt' not 'Logo+Alt'.

 * Branding
   * [done] Align SVG logo exactly with horizontals & verticals.